olebole/irafdoc/doc/argus.scombine.rst

   changes in the spectrum noise characteristics.
   </p>
   <p>
-  In those algorithms it is possible to eliminate the <tt>"sigma correction"</tt>
+  In those algorithms it is possible to eliminate the <span style="font-family: monospace;">"sigma correction"</span>
   while still using scaling.
 The reasons this might be desirable are 1) if the scalings are similar the corrections in computing the mean or median are important but the sigma corrections may not be important and 2) the